Why should you care about rocks?

 Without rocks, we wouldn't exist.
 There would be no Earth.

-Let’s start this episode off with a question: Have you seen rocks before in your life?
+Let’s start this article off with a question: Have you seen rocks before in your life?
 Silly question!!
 Of course you have!
 But I bet you never thought about what type of rock it is.

 Wait, she just said there are different types of rocks…YES – there are differents types of rocks.
 You probably know that not all rocks are equal.
 Perhaps you know that there is granite, or marble, or limestone, or sandstone or basalt.
 But all these terms have no order in your head, there’s no structure, it's just chaos.